Ekumen-OS/beluga/README.md

 - Get hands-on experience with the [getting started](GETTING_STARTED.md) tutorial.
 - Check the [installation guide](INSTALLING.md) to test this on a robot.
+- Check the [API documentation](https://ekumen-os.github.io/beluga/) for information on how to use the library in your project.
 - Read the [contributing guidelines](CONTRIBUTING.md).